Perian-Yan/Perian-Yan.github.io/_posts/2023-09-28-how-to-build-an-academic-webpage.md

 This is because MiniRacer does not support Windows anymore (see [MiniRacer](https://github.com/rubyjs/mini_racer#supported-ruby-versions--troubleshooting)).

-The problem, however, can be resolved by commenting out mini_racer in the Gemfile and installing [Node.js](https://nodejs.org/en/download), see this [thread](https://github.com/alshedivat/al-folio/issues/691#issuecomment-1309072582) for more details.
+The problem, however, can be resolved by commenting out mini_racer and adding `gem 'wdm', '~> 0.1.0'` in the Gemfile, and installing [Node.js](https://nodejs.org/en/download), see this [thread](https://github.com/alshedivat/al-folio/issues/691#issuecomment-1309072582) for more details.

 ---
 The next step is to install Jupyter, otherwise it will cause errors when you run `jekyll serve` later: